Laurence Whistler: Honours

 Whistler's many honours included an OBE in the 1955 New Years Honours List and a CBE in the 1973 Queen's Birthday Honours List.
 In the 2000 Queen's Birthday Honours List, not long before his death at the age of 88, he was created a Knight Bachelor.

-In 1975, he became the first President of the newly founded British Guild of Glass Engravers.
+In 1975, he became the first president of the newly founded British Guild of Glass Engravers.

 Personal life

 In 1939, Whistler married the actress Jill Furse.
 Their son, Simon (1940–2005) was a musician and also a notable glass engraver.
-Jill died in 1944, of blood poisoning, soon after giving birth to a daughter Caroline; Laurence's brother, Rex Whistler, died the same year.
-In 1950, he married Jill's younger sister, Theresa (1927–2007), and they had two children Daniel and Frances; the marriage was later dissolved.
+Jill died in 1944, of blood poisoning, soon after giving birth to a daughter, Caroline; Laurence's brother, Rex Whistler, was killed in action the same year.
+In 1950, he married Jill's younger sister, Theresa (1927–2007), and they had two children, Daniel and Frances; the marriage was later dissolved.
 In 1987, he married a third time to Carol Dawson, but was divorced in 1991.
-For much of his life he lived at Little Place, Silver Street, Lyme Regis, Dorset.
+For much of his life, he lived at Little Place, Silver Street, Lyme Regis, Dorset.